yo3-sun/Magglow/README.md

 ## Features

-"Magglow" computes leptonic & hadronic emission from both forward & reverse shocks of a relativistic magnetized jet based on Magnetic Bullet model.
+**Magglow** computes leptonic & hadronic emission from both forward & reverse shocks of a relativistic magnetized jet based on Magnetic Bullet model.

 It includes:
 - Relativistic forward and reverse shock evolution